The History of Osmocote

 Osmocote Plant Food for consumers is distributed by The Scotts Miracle-Gro Company, but the American consumer part of the brand is marketed at Bloomington Brands LLC.
 Bloomington Brands provides one-year internships for MBA students at Indiana University’s Kelley School of Business.
 The students bring energy and fresh ideas to the Osmocote brand.
 This arrangement began in 2003 and is supervised by Bob Stohler, a retired executive vice president of Scotts.
 Today, consumer packages of Osmocote may be found at Wal*Mart, Target, Kmart, The Home Depot, Lowe’s, Menard’s, Ace, TruServ, Do-It-Best, and at many of the leading independent nurseries and hardware stores across America.

 Acknowledgement.
-In the preparation of this article, we are grateful for the support of Nursery Retailer Magazine (previously Nursery Business Magazine), www.NurseryRetailer.com.
+In the preparation of this article, we are grateful for the support of IGC Magazine (formerly Nursery Retailer Magazine and before that, Nursery Business Magazine), www.igcmagazine.com.